krataip/Rattanakorn.pmtk/feature.md

 In that example, say I was in branch 	`github-oauth` and I needed to create a new branch and then checkout the new branch?
 By adding `master` at the end of that command, Git will create a new branch from master and then move me (checkout) to that new branch.

 This is a nice command, but make sure you understand what you are doing before you do this.
 Creating bad branches can cause a real headache when trying to merge back into master.

-## Branch management

-As I am working on my new feature branch, it is a good idea to commit often.
-This allows me to move forward without fear that if something goes wrong, or you have to back out for some reason, I don't lose too much work.
-Think of committing like that save button habit you have so well programed into you.

-Each commit also tells a little bit about what I just worked on.
-That's important when other devs on the team are reviewing my code.
-It's better to have more commits with messages that explain the step versus one large commit that glosses over important details.

 ### Commit your code